loonshoot/airank-core/workflows/README.md

-# Outrun Workflow Service
+# AI Rank Workflow Service

-This service handles the execution of AI workflows created in the Outrun app.
+This service handles the execution of AI workflows created in the AI Rank app.
 It runs as a separate Docker container to isolate AI processing from the UI.

 ## Features